moltenib/simple-duplicate-finder/README.md

 ## Controls

-- Double click: opens a fil
+- Double click: opens a file.
-- _Delete:_ deletes a file
+- _Delete:_ deletes a file.
 - The tree allows multiple selection, with _Shift + click_ or _Ctrl + click._

 ### Coming soon